stillwater-sc/universal/README.md

 ## Goals of the library

-This library is a bit-level arithmetic reference implementation of the evolving unum III (posit and valid) standard.
+The _Universal_ library started as a bit-level arithmetic reference implementation of the evolving unum Type III (posit and valid) standard.
-The goal is to provide a faithful posit arithmetic layer for any C/C++/Python environment.
+However, the demands for supporting number systems, such as adaptive-precision integers to solve large factorials, adaptive-precision floats to act as Oracles, or comparing linear and tapered floats provided the opportunity to create a complete platform for numerical analysis and computational mathematics.
+With this _Universal_ platform we enable a new direction for optimization of algorithms to take advantage of mixed-precision to maximize performance and/or minimize energy demands.
+Energy efficiency is going to be the key differentiator for embedded intelligence applications.

-As a reference library, there is extensive test infrastructure to validate the arithmetic, and there is a host of utilities to become familiar with the internal workings of posits and valids.
+As a reference library, _Universal_ offers an xtensive test infrastructure to validate number system arithmetic operations, and there is a host of utilities to inspect the internal encodings and operations of the different number systems.

-We want to provide a complete unum library, and we are looking for contributors to finish the Type I and II unum implementations.
+The design space for custom arithmetic is vast, and any contribution to expand the capability of the _Universal_ library is encouraged.

 ## Contributing to universal

 We are happy to accept pull requests via GitHub.
-The only requirement that we would like PR's to adhere to is that all the test cases pass, so that we know the new code isn't breaking any functionality.
+The only requirement is that the entire regression test suite passes.

 [![Stargazers over time](https://starchart.cc/stillwater-sc/universal.svg)](https://starchart.cc/stillwater-sc/universal)